michaelfselby/Calc/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app were mostly arounf syntax and centering elements within the iPhione6 canvas

 ## License